mw866/chriswang.tech-gatsby/src/posts/2020-08-26-test-netify-cms.md

 ---
-title: "Welcome to My New Blog built on Jamstack "
+title: "Welcome to My New Blog "
 date: 2020-08-27T09:40:21.550Z
 description: Test Netify CMS
+path: /welcome
 tags:
   - jamstack
-excerpt: About my new personal blog built on Jamstack....
+excerpt: Here is my new blog built on Jamstack.
-path: /welcome
 ---
 You are reading my new personal blog built on [Jamstack](https://jamstack.org/).
-More to come!
+I will be writing about the findings and thoughts in the coming days.
+Please stay tuned!